pymodbus-dev/pymodbus/doc/source/library/simulator/config.rst

 - “tls” to use :class:`pymodbus.framer.ModbusTlsFramer`,
 - “socket” to use :class:`pymodbus.framer.ModbusSocketFramer`.

+Optional entry "device_id" will limit server to only accept a single id.
+If not set, the server will accept all device id.

 .. warning::

     not all "framer" types can be used with all “comm” types.